Karin Pfeiffer-Robinson

 My Values as a Therapist

 I believe that you know yourself better than anyone else does.
 Sometimes that inner wisdom can feel obscured.
-Painful life experiences or systemic oppression can lead to mental health challenges.
+Painful life experiences and systemic oppression can lead to mental health challenges.
 Therapy is one avenue for reconnecting with yourself, with your values, and with others.
 I recognize that the field of mental health counseling has its roots in serving the dominant, white culture in the U.S. Access to nature has also traditionally been much more available for middle to upper-middle class, able-bodied white people than for anyone else.
-I started my private practice, Fern Path Counseling, to be one small part of changing mental health care to better align with social justice values and the rights of all people to access mental health care that works for them.
+I started my private practice, Fern Path Counseling, to be one small part of changing mental health care to better align with social justice values and the rights of all people to access mental health care that they deserve.

 Techniques I Use